AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **canSendStory**(`parameters`): `Promise`<[`CanSendStoryResult`](../modules/index.types.default.md#cansendstoryresult)\>

-Checks whether the current user can send a story
+Checks whether the current user can send a story on behalf of a chat; requires can_post_stories rights for channel chats

 #### Parameters